ministryofjustice/opg-use-an-lpa/scripts/pipeline/cancel_previous_jobs/README.md

 # Cancel Redundant CircleCI Builds

 This script will cancel redundant builds when new ones are started.
-If jobs matching the "terms_to_waitfor" are running, the script will wait for them to end first, then cancel the build.
+If jobs matching the `terms_to_waitfor` argument are running, the script will wait for them to end first, then cancel the build.

 ## Run script